RosettaCommons/demos/public/fragment_picker/README.md

         plot "frag_qual.dat" u 2:4 w p

-  To plot this in plotting software (e.g. R or excel, or whatever you prefer) do a scatter plot with column 2 as x-axis and col 4 as y-axis.
+  This command simply makes a scatter plot with column 2 on the x-axis and column 4 on the y-axis.

 More detailed information in:
 http://www.rosettacommons.org/manuals/archive/rosetta3.4_user_guide/dc/d10/app_fragment_picker.html